Sean Williams (cricketer)

 Sean Colin Williams (born 26 September 1986) is a Zimbabwean international cricketer who is a former captain of the national team in Test cricket.
 He plays Tests and One Day Internationals, and formerly T20Is, primarily as a batting all-rounder.
 In September 2019, Zimbabwe Cricket named him as Zimbabwe's captain, after Hamilton Masakadza retired from international cricket.
 Later the same month, Williams captained Zimbabwe for the first time, in the opening Twenty20 International (T20I) match of the 2019–20 Singapore Tri-Nation Series, against Nepal.
 He is the current holder of the longest international career record in men's cricket (20 years and 58 days).

 Under-19s career

 In the Under-19 World Cup in 2004 he was the pick of Zimbabwe's batsmen with 157 runs at 31.40, as well as five wickets.
-He led the Under-19 side in the World Cup in Sri Lanka in February 2006, the highlight being a win over England.
+He led the Under-19 team in the World Cup in Sri Lanka in February 2006, the highlight being a win over England.